wadantasjr/mousetrap/README.md

 # MouseTrap
 Remake of the Mouse Trap arcade from Exidy , made only for study purpose

-Software utilizados:
+Using:
 - Unity 2019.4.1f1 (64-bit)
 - Paint.net

-Sprites / Gráficos (ripped by 125scratch / theses sprites were made by Exidy):
+Sprites (ripped by 125scratch / theses sprites were made by Exidy):
 - https://www.spriters-resource.com/fullview/116581/

 Others Resources: